 Gretta Stark has been a reporter for the River Falls Journal since July of 2013.
 She previously worked as a reporter for the New Richmond News from June 2012 to July 2013.
 She holds a BA in Print and Electronic Media from Wartburg College.

 - Member for

-Somerset School District has added 12 new staff members to their team.
-Each was asked to share a little information about themselves, which you can read by clicking the photo gallery link.
+St. Anne's Catholic School in Somerset has added three new teachers to their staff.
+The teachers were asked to provide a little information about themselves, which can be viewed by clicking the Photo Gallery link.